 Simmer the Tofu and Pork.
 Add the tofu cubes and reserved pork and simmer another 5 minutes or longer to let the flavors develop.
 I like to simmer 10 minutes or a bit longer.

 Thicken the Sauce.
 Stir the cornstarch with the water to form a slurry.
-Pour the slurry into the simmering sauce and gently stir.
+Then, pour the slurry into the simmering sauce and gently stir.
 The sauce will thicken up quickly.

 Garnish and Serve.
 Sprinkle with ground Sichuan peppercorns to taste, drizzle with sesame oil, and garnish with scallions and extra chili flakes.
-Serve the mapo tofu over steamed rice, if desired.
+Finally, serve the mapo tofu over steamed rice, if desired.
 Sichuan pepper is unique and very flavorful.

 Boom!
 Done!
 Your mapo tofu dish is ready to serve.
-Looks delicious, doesn’t it?
+Looks delicious, doesn't it?
 Sichuan cuisine as its finest.
-Nice and spicy, my friends!
+So nice and spicy, my friends!
 Everyone absolutely loves it.

 Recipe Tips & Notes

 - Spice Factor.
 Medium.
-You’ll get some very nice heat depending on the peppers of choice.
+You'll get some very nice heat depending on the peppers of choice.
 Sichuan cuisine is typically nice and spicy.
-You can reduce the heat and spiciness by using milder peppers and going easy on the doubanjiang.
+So you can reduce the heat and spiciness by using milder peppers and going easy on the doubanjiang.

 - Vegetarian Version.
 Skip the pork and use mushrooms instead for a vegetarian version of this dish.
 Also, use vegetable stock or water in place of chicken stock.